 Here’s our mission: Mineral School nurtures literary, performing, and visual artists to generate new work and present that work to the public.
 We accomplish this through both an overnight artists residency program and public events.

 We envision Mineral School as mountainside arts oasis in the shadow of Mt.
 Rainier, a place where visiting visual, performing, and literary artists will work in solitude within their studios, then connect as they wish over meals and at leisure, sharing ideas and perspectives with one another and the community.
 We are renewing not only the 1947 school building that serves as the setting for this vision, but also artists hoping to re-center their practice and a community where art can become an economic cornerstone.

-Aside from the residency program, we offer periodic events — readings, musical appearances, humanities presentations, a summer art show — both on our own and in partnership with other organizations, such as Artist Trust, Humanities Washington, Fire Mountain Arts Council, The Mineral Lake Lions Club, and Centralia College East.
-We’ve also hosted and continue to host regional arts organizations, such as Seattle’s Hugo House which held a spring 2015 retreat for its writing fellows, and Short Run, which will hold a small retreat for artists who teach comic book arts and illustrated storytelling technique to children and adults.
+Aside from the residency program, we offer periodic events — readings, musical appearances, humanities presentations, a summer art show — both on our own and in partnership with other organizations, such as Artist Trust, Humanities Washington, Fire Mountain Arts Council, The Mineral Lake Lions Club, The Rainier Independent Film Festival, and Centralia College East.
+We’ve also hosted and continue to host regional arts organizations, such as Seattle’s Hugo House which held a spring 2015 retreat for its writing fellows.
+We’re excited to collaborate with Seattle Escribe and Tahoma Literary Review in 2022.